 All Things Summer soap is an all natural cold processed soap made from water, coconut oil, olive oil, soybean oil, palm oil, cocoa butter, Lavender, Litsea Cubeba, rosemary, Eucalyptus,

-Lemongrass, Clove, Geranium, Tea Tree, Citronella essential oils, sodium hydroxide.
+Lemongrass, Clove, Geranium, Tea Tree, Citronella essential oils, oatmeal, aloe and sodium hydroxide.

 Essential Oils we use and why we use them.